srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 	* srsENB configured so that both an LTE eNB, and an NSA gNB cell are created at run time
 	* srsEPC with the UE included in the list of subscribers

-The UE will communicate with the eNB and NSA gNB via ZMQ.
-The gNB and eNB cells will communicate over the X2 interface.
-The eNB will communicate with the EPC as per a standard LTE network.

 Using RF-Hardware
 =================

-If you wanted to implement a physical network using RF-hardware, you would need the following:
+To create a physical end-to-end network using RF-hardware, the following is required:

 .. list-table:: NSA Network Hardware Requirements
    :widths: 25 20 25